Jusuf Nurkić: Charlotte Hornets (2025)

 On 6 February 2025, Nurkić was traded to the Charlotte Hornets alongside a 2026 first-round pick in exchange for Cody Martin, Vasilije Micić, and a 2026 second-round pick.

 Utah Jazz (2025–present)

 On 29 June 2025, Nurkić was traded to the Utah Jazz in exchange for Collin Sexton and a 2030 second-round pick.
+On 25 January 2026, Nurkić became the first player in franchise history to record three triple doubles in a row.
+He made 41 total appearances (including 36 starts) for the Jazz, averaging 10.9 points, 10.4 rebounds, and 4.8 assists.
+On 23 February, it was announced that Nurkić would be undergoing a season-ending nose surgery.

+On 29 June 2026, Nurkić re-signed with the Jazz on a two-year, $22 million contract.

 National team career

 Playing for Bosnia and Herzegovina, Nurkić was named MVP of the FIBA Europe Under-18 Championship Division B held in 2012, where he averaged 19.4 points and 13.3 rebounds per game.
 Nurkić was also the MVP of the FIBA Europe Under-20 Championship Division B, held in 2014, where he averaged 21.4 points and 12.0 rebounds per game.
 Nurkić played a minor role in the senior team of Bosnia and Herzegovina during the FIBA EuroBasket 2013 qualification, but did not make the squad for the final tournament due to the conflict with the board of Bosnian National Basketball Association.
 Nurkić represented the senior Bosnia and Herzegovina national basketball team during Eurobasket 2017 qualification.
 He averaged 19.2 points, 13.5 rebounds, and 1.0 blocks per game.

 Nurkić represented Bosnia and Herzegovina at EuroBasket 2022, where the team was eliminated in the group stage.
 He helped his country get a "shock win", 97–93, against the defending champions Slovenia.
 Nurkić averaged 16.2 points and 7.0 rebounds over the tournament.